bclindner/chipbot/README.md

 #### Emotes

 Chipbot can now use EMOTIONS.
-To make chipbot display some EMOTIONS like Ellen Paige, use .emote
+To make chipbot display some EMOTIONS use .emote

 If you see weird characters instead of EMOTIONS, you'll need to change your font.
 Monospace and Sans are guaranteed to work, though results may vary.